bnotified/motified-iOS/README.md

 # motified-iOS
-iOS Application for the b'Notified plateform
+iOS Application for the b'Notified plateform.